nus-tee3201/2019/programming/objectReferences/text.md

 <tip-box>

-:package: In the `foo` function below, when `foo(original)` is executed, the object reference of the argument `original` is copied to the parameter `items`.
+{{ icon_example }} In the `foo` function below, when `foo(original)` is executed, the object reference of the argument `original` is copied to the parameter `items`.
 Now the function is able to modify the list object now being pointed to by both `original` and `items`, and the changes remain in the list even after the function has finished.

 <table>
 <tr>